costilladante/MiniGameJam2017/Readme.md

 * Don't play this with your girlfriend at your side.
 You would sleep on the floor tonight.
 * The makers don't take any responsabilities for any damage that could happen playing this game with your girlfriend.
-* Money it's **NOT the only thing that really matters** it was a joke, for God sake!
+* Money it's **NOT the only thing that really matters!** It was a joke, for God sake!
 Life is not only about money, hearts, a car, a house, and vacations... it's just that we didn't have so much time to improve the game and its message.
 * Vegetables sucks... and **THAT is for real**!

 ## Credits